 One of the world’s most famous shopping streets is right here in Chicago.
-The Magnificent Mile on Michigan Avenue is home to some of the city’s best high-end shopping.
+The Magnificent Mileon Michigan Avenue is home to some of the city’s best high-end shopping.
 You can stop into popular chains, major department stores, sprawling malls, luxury boutiques, and more all within a couple of blocks.
-Plus, there’s plenty of award-winning dining where you can fuel up for your shopping spree.
+Plus, experience plenty of award-winning dining destinations where you can fuel up for your shopping spree.

-Here’s just a few of The Magnificent Mile’s best shopping stops and where to eat nearby.
+Here are just a few of The Magnificent Mile’s best shopping spots and places to eat nearby.

 Eat: 3 Arts Club Café

 Take a stroll through the scenic Gold Coast neighborhood to North Dearborn Street and East Goethe Street.
-Here, you’ll find Restoration Hardware Chicago, an architectural stunner in the historic Three Arts Club Building.
+Here, you’ll find RH Chicago, an architectural stunner in the historic Three Arts Club Building.

 The stunning space includes six levels of artistically displayed home furnishings, plus professional design services in a studio environment and a rooftop conservatory.
-Their in-house restaurant, the 3 Arts Club Café is equally breathtaking.
-The centerpiece of the cafe is the all-seasons courtyard, where the lush greenery, skylight, tranquil fountain, and light Mediterranean-inspired dishes make it feel like spring all year round.
+The in-house restaurant, the 3 Arts Club Café is equally breathtaking.
+The centerpiece of the cafe is the all-seasons courtyard, where the lush greenery, skylight, and tranquil fountain make it feel like spring year-round.

 Shop: The Shops at North Bridge